Since version 2.8.0, in the Centreon Open Source suite, the Knowledge Base module allows you

 Before starting with Knowledge Base, you need to configure it to access the wiki database.

-A procedure is basically a technical documentation allowing operators to know what to do when an alert is raised in Centreon.
+A procedure is basically a technical document that tells operators what to do when an alert is raised in Centreon.

 - Describe actions to solve a problem,